padlocbio/padloc/README.md

 [PADLOC](https://github.com/padlocbio/padloc) is a software tool for identifying antiviral defence systems in prokaryotic genomes.
 [PADLOC](https://github.com/padlocbio/padloc) screens genomes against a database of HMMs and system classifications to find and annotate defence systems based on sequence homology and genetic architecture.

-[PADLOC](https://github.com/padlocbio/padloc) can be installed and used via the command line or via our [web server](https://padloc.otago.ac.nz).

 ## Citation

 If you use [PADLOC](https://github.com/padlocbio/padloc) or [PADLOC-DB](https://github.com/padlocbio/padloc-db) please cite: